 Probiotics themselves will not induce weight loss.
-However, effectively rebalancing the gut flora will have an impact on your ability to lose weight.
-And, when used properly in conjunction with the right prebiotics, and at the right stage of the healing process, probiotics can help rebalance the gut microbiome.
+However, effectively rebalancing the gut flora will have an impact on your ability to lose weight, and when used properly in conjunction with the right prebiotics at the right stage of the healing process, probiotics can help rebalance the gut microbiome.

 6. Can antibiotics make you put on weight?

-Antibiotics themselves will not cause you to gain weight.
-But, they are known to wipe out many of the beneficial bacteria from your digestive system.
-And, an imbalanced gut microbiome can contribute to excess body weight.
+Antibiotics themselves will not cause you to gain weight, but they are known to wipe out many of the beneficial bacteria from your digestive system.
+An imbalanced gut microbiome can contribute to excess body weight.

-Now, you understand that gut microbiome and weight loss have a direct correlation.
-And, you see that there is no single diet plan that will deliver the lasting results you need.
-But, with a look inside your gut, you can create a customized and lasting plan to heal and to lose weight.
+NGut microbiome and weight loss are directly correlated.
+No single diet plan can deliver the lasting results you need, but by considering your gut health you can create a customized and lasting plan to heal and to lose weight.

 Digbi Health has operationalized the first gut microbiome and DNA-based weight loss program covered by insurance companies.
 For personalized guidance to help you navigate your unique biology, metabolism, lifestyle, and food preferences, try a 6-month, customized gut biome and DNA-based weight loss program.